jo288/KoKo_WebProject_FA19/documents/design-journey.md

     - Why?
 (Especially consider [persona name]'s Self-Efficacy and Attitude toward Risk.)
       Once he submits, there is no message that tells him that his review was succesfully submitted or succesfully cancelled.

+Task 2: Thomas is a vegetarian, and loves to eat Asian food.
+He heard that Koko has some of the best Asian food near Cornell University.
+However, he is concerned about being able to find menu options that fit his dietary restriction.
+Thomas wants to find photos of vegetarian menu items.

+  1. click on photo gallery page in nav bar
+  2. scroll to find album for vegetarian food options
+  3. click on vegetarian food album

 #### Task 2 - Cognitive Walkthrough

+**Task name: Task 2 Thomas**

+[Add as many subgoals as you needs]
+**Subgoal # 1 : find photos of menu items**
+	(e.g., "# 1 : Select the section of the document you want to print")

+  - Will [persona name] have formed this sub-goal as a step to their overall goal?
+    - Yes, maybe or no: [yes]
+    - Why?
+(Especially consider [persona name]'s Motivations/Strategies.)
+      Thomas wants to find pictures of the vegetarian menu items before he goes to the actual restaurant.
+      In the home page there are no pictures of the menu items, so Thomas would know to look for another page with pictures of the menu items.

+[Add as many actions as you need...]
+**Action # 1 : click on gallery's page**
+	(e.g., "# 1 : Put the mouse at the beginning of the section you want to print")

+  - Will [persona name] know what to do at this step?
+    - Yes, maybe or no: [maybe]
+    - Why?
+(Especially consider [persona name]'s Knowledge/Skills, Motivations/Strategies, Self-Efficacy and Tinkering.)
+    Since Thomas wants to look at pictures of the menu items, he might click on the menu's page instead of the galleries page.
+Once Thomas clicks on the menu page and sees no pictures, he might know to then try the gallery page to find picture.
+However, if Thomas has especially low self efficacy, he might blame himself for the images not appearing in the menu page.

+  - If [persona name] does the right thing, will she know that she did the right thing, and is making progress towards her goal?
+    - Yes, maybe or no: [yes]
+    - Why?
+(Especially consider [persona name]'s Self-Efficacy and Attitude toward Risk.)
+      He would see be able to see different images of the menu items.

+**Subgoal # 2 : find vegetarian menu item pictures**
+	(e.g., "# 1 : Select the section of the document you want to print")

+  - Will [persona name] have formed this sub-goal as a step to their overall goal?
+    - Yes, maybe or no: [yes]
+    - Why?
+(Especially consider [persona name]'s Motivations/Strategies.)
+    Since Thomas is a vegetarian, he would desire to look at the pictures of the vegetarian items.

+[Add as many actions as you need...]
+**Action # 1: scroll to find the vegetarian food album**
+	(e.g., "# 1 : Put the mouse at the beginning of the section you want to print")

+  - Will [persona name] know what to do at this step?
+    - Yes, maybe or no: [yes]
+    - Why?
+(Especially consider [persona name]'s Knowledge/Skills, Motivations/Strategies, Self-Efficacy and Tinkering.)
+    When Thomans is on the food gallery page, he would see different photo albums with titles that would tell the user the kind kind of photos in the albumn.
+Since Thomas wants to look at vegetarian dishes, he would know to look for that album.
+Since scrolling is fairly standard for website, Thomas would know to scroll until he found the vegetarian album.

+  - If [persona name] does the right thing, will she know that she did the right thing, and is making progress towards her goal?
+    - Yes, maybe or no: [yes]
+    - Why?
+(Especially consider [persona name]'s Self-Efficacy and Attitude toward Risk.)
+    He would see the vegetarian food album.

+  **Action # 2: click on vegetarian food album**
+	(e.g., "# 1 : Put the mouse at the beginning of the section you want to print")

+  - Will [persona name] know what to do at this step?
+    - Yes, maybe or no: [yes]
+    - Why?
+(Especially consider [persona name]'s Knowledge/Skills, Motivations/Strategies, Self-Efficacy and Tinkering.)
+    Since photo albums are a common way to organize photos, Thomas would be familiar with them.
+He would know that he has to click on the album in order to see the photos of the album.

+  - If [persona name] does the right thing, will she know that she did the right thing, and is making progress towards her goal?
+    - Yes, maybe or no: [yes]
+    - Why?
+(Especially consider [persona name]'s Self-Efficacy and Attitude toward Risk.)
+    He would see more photos of vegetarian dishes once he clicked on the vegetarian album.

 ### Cognitive Walk-though Results